 • Use NetWare Administrator or PURGE to manually purge individual files and directories.
-(See "Purging Files" on page 60 for instructions, or see NetWare Administrator or PURGE in Utilities Reference for a general description of those utilities.)
+(See "Purging Files" on page 64 for instructions, or see NetWare Administrator or PURGE for a general description of those utilities.)

 Drive mapping

 A drive mapping is a pointer to a location in the file system, represented as a letter assigned to a directory path on a volume.